oprypin/nim-random/README.md

 Random number generator based on bytes provided by the operating system's cryptographic source (see `urandom`)

+- Period: none
+- State: none (but bytes are obtained in 128-byte chunks)

 ```nim
 proc initSystemRandom(): SystemRandom
 ```